Speak to a local memory care advisor 24/7: (888) 595-9951

 Oakdale Nursing Facility

-Oakdale Nursing Facility excels at providing dementia and Alzheimer’s care in White county, Arkansas.
-It can accommodate a maximum of 154 older adults.
-Oakdale Nursing Facility offers luxury amenities that include controlled access community, emergency pullcords in bedrooms and bathrooms and assuring proper meal intake to any dementia sufferers who reside in Judsonia, AR and nearby areas.
-Oakdale Nursing Facility is located at 101 Cynthia, 72081 zip code and may allow Medicaid and Medicare to cover some costs associated with its care.
+Oakdale Nursing Facility excels at providing dementia care in White county, Arkansas.
+It can accommodate no more than 154 dementia residents.
+Oakdale Nursing Facility offers upscale amenities that include an onsite nurse, a pet friendly environment and aid with dining and meal choices to any seniors who reside in Judsonia, AR and nearby areas.
+Oakdale Nursing Facility is located at 101 Cynthia, 72081 zip code and can possibly allow Medicaid and Medicare to pay for some fees associated with its care.

 Care-way Adult Day Health Care Center